phiamo/symfony-bootstrap/README.md

 Symfony-Bootstrap Edition
 =========================

-This is the sandbox of the MopaBootstrapBundle for Symfony2 Its intended to kickstart your development and as an alternative to symfony-standard edition (https://github.com/symfony/symfony-standard/tree/master/web) which it is also based on!
+This is the Standatd Edition of symfony enriched with twitters/bootstrap by using the MopaBootstrapBundle Its intended to kickstart your development and as an alternative to symfony-standard edition (https://github.com/symfony/symfony-standard/tree/master/web) which it is also based on!

 To install it just: